allyndawn/remote-roller/README.md

 Install OpenCV.
 This command will take a long time to complete - [up to "several hours"](https://pypi.org/project/opencv-python/).
 Be sure to have your SSH client set with a keepalive.
 Caching is disabled to avoid a common out-of-memory error on Raspberry Pis.

-- `pip install opencv-python --no-cache-dir`
+- `pip install opencv-python --no-cache-dir --verbose`

 ## Raspberry Pi Pre-check
 - Use `raspistill -o ./image.jpg` to capture an image from the camera